-PCFS ensure every fostering family has their own family safe caring policy and a procedure specific to the child or young person placed with them.
+PCFS ensure every fostering family has their own family safer care plan and a personalised identified risk assessment specific to the child or young person placed with them.
 The young person is part of this process and in the preparation of a risk assessment.
 These documents are reviewed and amended as a minimum annually or when there are changes within the family or the young person’s circumstances.

 Health and safety checks are completed annually and reviewed during unannounced visits of which there are at least two per year.

 PCFS have a wide range of detailed policies and procedures supported by training to ensure all appropriate safeguards are observed.
 These include: